jrgantunes/ImbalancedLearning/README.md

 We welcome new contributors of all experience levels.

+## Current implementation

+The current implementation is a quick prototype (and therefore very low code quality) of random oversampling (random.R) , SMOTE (smote.R) and SOMO (somo.R).
+There is also a function that compares the results of these oversampling algorithms (eval.R).

 ## References

 N.V.
 Chawla, N. Japkowicz, and A. Kolcz.
 2003.
 “Workshop Learning from Imbalanced Data Sets II.”
 Proc.
 Int’l Conf.
 Machine Learning.